Rave-Saber/Rave-Saber-Hardware/README.md

 ### Components

-For the breadboard, you just need an ATmega168a microcontroller & a tactile button.
+For the breadboard, you just need a Dotstar strip, an ATmega168a microcontroller & a tactile button.

 For the prototyping board, you will need the following: